Fri 19 May, 2023 Litigation

 The first step in a lawsuit against the NYPD is to file a notice of claim.
 To bring claims against the NYPD for violating your rights under state law, you must file a notice of claim with the New York City Comptroller’s Office within 90 days of the incident.

 The 90-day notice requirement is separate from New York statute of limitation laws.
-Statute of limitation laws dictate the timeframe within which you must file a lawsuit.
-On the other hand, the 90-day notice law requires prompt, 90-day notification after the incident, regardless of if and when a lawsuit is formally filed.
+Statute of limitation laws dictate the time after an incident by which a plaintiff must file a lawsuit.
+On the other hand, the 90-day notice law requires prompt, 90-day notification after the incident, regardless when a lawsuit is formally filed.
 The purpose of the notice requirement is for the NYPD to have the opportunity to preserve any evidence, such as body camera footage.

 Although some exceptions exist to the 90-day notice requirement, typically your lawsuit will be dismissed if the 90-day notice rule was not followed.
 Therefore, it’s important to speak to an NYC police misconduct lawyer promptly after the police encounter to ensure that you comply with the notice requirements for a lawsuit against the NYPD.